DOCUMENT: Investigation, Crime

 JULY 15--Like most of the girls exposed to Jeffrey Epstein’s predation, “Jane Doe 103” was introduced to the sex offender through an illicit bounty program run from the tycoon’s Palm Beach, Florida mansion.

 While working one weekend at a mall across from the Palm Beach Polo and Country Club, Doe was approached by a fellow student from Royal Palm Beach High School, a feeder for Epstein’s underage massage corps.
-The other girl, who worked at Abercrombie & Fitch, had a proposition.
+The girl, a Hollister employee, had a proposition for Doe, who worked at Victoria's Secret.

 The teen told Doe, who was 16 at the time, that she could earn $200 by simply giving Epstein a brief massage at his Palm Beach residence.
 Doe’s friend noted that the massage would have to be performed naked or in some state of undress.
 In return for delivering Epstein a fresh face, the girl would pocket a $200 finder’s fee.